raidionics/Raidionics-Slicer/README.md

 # Installation
 </summary>
-2.1 Download 3DSlicer for your running Operating System at https://download.slicer.org/ (running on stable 5.2.1).
+2.1 Download 3D Slicer for your running operating system at https://download.slicer.org/ (running on stable 5.2.1).

 2.2 Download the Raidionics plugin code:
-* release candidate with name Raidionics-Slicer on the right-hand panel (Github repo).
+* release candidate with name Raidionics-Slicer on the right-hand panel (GitHub repo).
 Or
 * git clone --single-branch --branch master https://github.com/dbouget/Raidionics-Slicer.git /path/to/folder/.

 2.3 Download and install Docker (see below).

-2.3 Load the plugin into 3DSlicer:
+2.4 Load the plugin into 3D Slicer:
 	∘ All Modules > Extension Wizard.
 	∘ Developer Tools > Extension Wizard.
 	∘ Select Extension > point to the folder (second Raidionics) and add it to the path (tick the small box at the bottom).
-:warning: A restart of 3DSlicer is necessary after the initial launch with the plugin to have the proper Python environment.
+:warning: A restart of 3D Slicer is necessary after the initial launch with the plugin to have the proper Python environment.
 </details>

 <details open>